 Park Chasers is just getting back from a quick visit to Indiana Dunes National Park in Indiana.
-This month Indiana Dunes celebrates its addition as the 61st national park in the NPS.
+In 2019 Indiana Dunes celebrated its addition as the 61st national park in the NPS.

 We tacked on a short, one-day visit to our longer stay for a work conference in Chicago.
 Indiana Dunes was our 71st park unit on our quest to visit all units in the National Park Service and our first national park unit in Indiana.